danharel/compcon/Homebrew-Content-Packs.md

 * **`name`**: The name of your homebrew package.
 * **`author`**: Your name or your group's name.
 * **`description`** _(optional)_: A description of your homebrew package.
+* **`item_prefix`**: A prefix used to generate your homebrew items' internal IDs.
+These IDs are how the items are stored in pilot data, so make sure you're happy with your prefix and **do NOT change it after releasing your homebrew to the public**, else people's saves will break.
 * **`version`**: A version identifier for the current iteration of your homebrew.
 Can technically be any string, but it's recommended to use numerical-style versions for clarity.
 * **`image_url`** _(optional)_: An external URL to an image representing your homebrew package.
 Optional, but recommended for recognizability.
 * **`website`** _(optional)_: A link to a website representing your homebrew package, or any site you want really.
 Just try not to give anyone a virus.